SzymkowskiDev/crime-in-the-uk/README.md

 postgres_final - postgres database which is used by Power BI and api to access the final data

-spark - responsible for processing raw data to find insights about articles, for example:
+data_proc - responsible for processing raw data to find insights about articles, for example:
 <br />  • what type of crime was commited?
 <br />  • what is the reward for providing information?
 <br />  • what was the location of event?